IUREDCap/redcap-etl/docs/UserGuide.md

 logging a history of all ETL activity in a database, so unlike all other tables, the logging tables are not dropped and re-created after each run.
 They also will not use the table prefix (if any).
+The logging tables are not supported for the CSV (comma-separated values) files database option.

 **Lookup Table**.
 The lookup table provides a map for multiple choice fields in the database from the value for the choice